Zebedee Coltrin: Patriarch and apostolic foresight

 On May 31, 1873, in a meeting presided over by Brigham Young, apostle John Taylor ordained Coltrin to be a church patriarch, a position he held for fourteen years until his death in Spanish Fork at the age of 82.
 In that ecclesiastical capacity, he traveled widely and pronounced more than one thousand patriarchal blessings upon the heads of Latter-day Saints.

 When in early October 1883 John Taylor again organized the School of the Prophets (upon the occasion of its 50th anniversary), Taylor knelt within Salt Lake City's Endowment House on October 12 and washed Coltrin's feet.
 Coltrin was the only surviving member of the original School of the Prophets at Kirtland.
 Coltrin then washed Taylor's feet, who then proceeded to wash the feet of his counselors in the First Presidency and of all the Twelve Apostles.
 The solemn memorial ended with a sharing of the sacramental bread and wine.

 Coltrin was a guest of honor at the May 1884 dedication of the Logan Temple in Cache Valley, staying at the home of Bishop Henry Ballard, father of future apostle Melvin J. Ballard and great-grandfather of apostle M. Russell Ballard.
 During Coltrin's stay, he gave 13-year-old Melvin a patriarchal blessing and blessed him that he would one day be a member of the Quorum of the Twelve Apostles.

 Shortly after Melvin Ballard's call to the apostleship, while at a post-conference banquet, apostle George Albert Smith entertained Ballard at his home and commented on the startling coincidence that when he, too, was 13 years old, Coltrin had likewise declared in his patriarchal blessing that George Albert Smith would serve as an apostle.

 On May 18, 1884, Coltrin gave the benediction at the Logan Temple's concluding dedicatory services.
 The final years of his life were spent traveling frequently to Logan to do temple work there.

 Death and celebration

 Coltrin's funeral, at which apostle Orson F. Whitney spoke, was held on Utah's Pioneer Day, July 24.
 Coltrin had been Spanish Fork's traditional orator for Mormon pioneer exodus; he had frequently ridden in military escorts in Days of '47 parades.
 Upon his death, the Deseret News called Coltrin a "respected and venerable man" who left to future generations of Latter-day Saints "an excellent record for faithfulness."

+Coltrin's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.

 Coltrin was buried at Spanish Fork City Cemetery, in Utah County.